WestDiscGolf/EmailRep.NET/README.md

 }
 ```

-1) Create a new `HttpClient`.
+1) Create a new `HttpClient`
+   >Recommendation: get access to a HttpClient instance through dependency injection.
 2) Create a new settings instance.
 Set the applicable `UserAgent` and `ApiKey` through settings.
-I would recommend using `IConfiguration` and loading the values through configuration in production applications.
+   >Recommendation: use `IConfiguration` and loading the values through configuration in production applications.
 3) Create a new `EmailRepClient`.
 4) Make a request.
 5) Done.

-## Console Application - Alternative
+## Basic Setup - Alternative
 You can also setup the `HttpClient` manually if you want.

 ```